clarin-eric/VLO/DEPLOYMENT.md

 **not recommended** for production.

 The [VLO Docker Compose configuration](https://gitlab.com/CLARIN-ERIC/compose_vlo) may be helpful to get started.
+Notice that there are various compose configuration overlays (`.yml` files) for different environments and different optional features/extensions.

 ## Web-app